 How to Get Started

 Getting started is simple.
 In fact, chances are you’ve already done many intermittent fasting days before.
 Many of us instinctively eat this way, skipping morning or evening meals -not always on purpose but because we’re not hungry or full from eating a larger meal in the afternoon.

 The easiest way to get started is to choose one of the intermittent fasting methods above and give it a go.
 However, you don’t necessarily need to follow a structured plan.

 An alternative is to fast whenever it suits you.
 Skipping meals from time to time when you don’t feel hungry or don’t have time to cook can work as well.

 It doesn’t matter which type of fast you choose.
 The most important thing is to find a method that works best for you and your lifestyle.

 Intermittent Fasting Meal Plan

 The BEST part of intermittent fasting is that there’s no meal plan.
-Meaning, you don’t have to “figure out” what to eat or drink while intermittent fasting.
+Meaning, you don’t have to wonder what to eat or drink while intermittent fasting.
 You just have to figure out WHEN to eat.

 The best meal plan is always to eat real and whole foods.
 Meals that need to be cooked made from fresh ingredients.
 If you need recipes to incorporate into your real food meals, check out my recipe index.